SteveDeJongh/LS_170/review.md

 TCP implements congestion avoidance by listening to the data loss feedback.
 If lots of messages are requiring retransmission, TCP takes this as a sign the network is congested and reduces the size of the transmission window.

 -(SD) Multiplexing and demultiplexing
-Multiplexing and demultiplexing provides the ability to trasnmit multiple signals over a single channel.
+Multiplexing and demultiplexing provides the ability to transmit multiple signals over a single channel.

 URLs
 -Be able to identify the components of a URL, including query strings